wugui2020/url_shortening/README.md

 POST   YOUR_URL/[SHORT_URL]&data=[THE_URL_TO_BE_SHORTENED]

 Note that the url to be shortened should have the prefix of 'http://' or 'https://'.
+Otherwise the api will add the 'http://' to the url automatically.